Automating TLS Certificates with cert-manager and Gateway API using ACME HTTP01 Challenge

 So I was looking in cert-manager docs how I could revise the creation of TLS certificates: there are good options to fully automate this with HTTP01 challenge using Ingress or Gateway API.
 Another nice option would be using the DNS01 challenge with different DNS servers.
 I saw that I can configure automated TLS certificate generation using the HTTP01 challenge with Kubernetes resources in my cluster without any external dependencies.
 So I choose to do that in the first place.
 The disadvantage of using the HTTP01 challenge is that you cannot create wildcard TLS certificates with it.

-cert-manager offers the option to configure doing the HTTP01 challenge using an Ingress solver or a Gateway API solver.
+cert-manager offers the option to configure the HTTP01 challenge using an Ingress solver or a Gateway API solver.
 As I did switch my clusters to Cilium and Gateway API already I choose to go for the Gateway API solver option.
 Please be aware that Ingress API is already frozen and the official recommendation is to use Gateway API nowadays.
-So going for the Ingress solver is not really an option any more.
+So going for the Ingress solver is not really an option anymore unless you are already using Ingress widely in your cluster and cannot migrate so easily.

 HTTP01 Challenge